Fire Damaged House for Sale in Washington, DC: Sell Faster, Smarter

 What is Fire Cash Buyer?

 Fire Cash Buyer is the investment arm of House Fire Solutions.
-We purchase fire-damaged homes directly for cash, typically closing in 14–21 days.
+We purchase fire damaged homes directly for cash, typically closing in 14 to 21 days.
 We also help homeowners get competing offers from other investors to ensure they receive fair market value.

-What happens if I don’t sell my fire-damaged house in Washington?
+What happens if I do not sell my fire damaged house in Washington?

 Does House Fire Solutions service areas near Washington, DC?